buttonsrtoys/gen_expects/README.md

         });
     }

-The `tester.pumpWidget` statement loads the widget tree and then `genExpects` walks the tree and generates expects statements for your custom widgets and widgets with text.
+and `genExpects` walks the tree and generates expects statements to the debug console or terminal:

-Rather than writing the `expect` statements to file, `genExpects` outputs them to the debug screen or terminal:

 	/// Replace your call to generateExpects with the code below. expect(find.byType(MyHomePage), findsOneWidget);